Menu

 Radius Telematics Ltd - Report Narrative

-Following a government-led consultation in 2016, gender pay reporting legislation requires private-sector employers with 250 or more employees to publish statutory calculations each year, showing the pay gap between male and female employees.
-As demonstrated in our published report, Radius has carried out the six required statutory calculations, which I confirm are based on accurate data.
+Following a government led consultation in 2016, gender pay reporting legislation requires private sector employers with 250 or more employees to publish statutory calculations each year showing the pay gap between their male and female employees.
+As demonstrated in our published report, Radius Telematics UK has carried out the six statutory gender pay calculations, which I can confirm are based on accurate data and prepared in line with the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

-This calculation requires an employer to show the difference between the mean hourly rate of pay that male and female full-pay relevant employees receive a positive % reveals that typically or overall, female employees have lower pay or bonuses than male employees.
+This calculation shows the difference between the mean (average) hourly rate of pay received by male and female full pay relevant employees.
+A positive percentage indicates that, on average, female employees receive lower hourly pay than male employees.

-This calculation requires an employer to show the difference between the mean bonus pay that male and female relevant employees receive a positive % reveals that typically or overall, female employees have lower pay or bonuses than male employees.
+This calculation shows the difference between the mean bonus pay received by male and female relevant employees.
+A positive percentage indicates that female employees receive lower average bonus payments than male employees.

 Gender Pay Reporting - Quartile pay band